 How to Search the Deep Web

 Knowing where to look when diving into the deep end of the web is the first, and probably most important step you should take before starting anything else.
-While the deep web is almost infinitely vast when it comes to the amount of information you can find, unlike what most people are used to when searching for something in Google, all of that data isn’t centralized in the same place.
+The deep web is almost infinitely vast when it comes to the amount of information you can find.
+However, unlike what most people are used to when searching for something in Google, all of that data isn’t centralized in the same place.

 This means for as many different subjects you can think of (finance, software, business, economics, academia, etc), there are an equal number of search engines designed to dive into the deep web archives of those particular subjects.

 One issue that some researchers run into though is the problem of paywalls.
-There’s no getting around it; in order to run these websites/databases and keep the lights on, many of the sites mentioned below will keep their content hidden behind a paywall that can cost upwards of $50 to read a single document, or monthly subscription plans that get you access to all content for a flat fee.
+There’s no getting around it: in order to run these websites/databases and keep the lights on, many of the sites mentioned below will keep their content hidden behind a paywall.
+It can cost upwards of $50 to read a single document.
+Alternatively, subscription plans can get you access to all content for a flat fee.

 If paywalls are a problem for you, one tool we recommend checking out is the Google Chrome browser extension Unpaywall.
 Unpaywall automatically scours the web for a free version of any content you’re trying to access that says it’s behind a paywall.
 You may not always get back a free result for every paper you search, however it’s still nice to the know the option is there if you need it in a pinch.